Tarte au Citron

 150g unsalted butter

 Sift the flour and salt onto your work surface and make a well in the centre.
 Put butter into well and work, using a pecking action with your fingertips and thumb, until it is very soft.
 Add sugar to the butter and mix together.
 Add eggs to the butter and mix together.

 Gradually add the flour, flicking it into the mixture and then chopping through until you have a rough dough.
 Bring it together in your hands and knead a few times to make it smooth.
 Roll into a ball, wrap in plastic wrap and put in fridge for at least an hour.

-If you want to add this cookbook to your kitchen library the link to Amazon below may help you.
+If you want to add this cookbook or others to your kitchen library check out the resources below and our affiliate disclosure statement.